thanhbrandon/Delivery-Routing-and-Tracking-Simulation/README.md

 	•package weight
 	•delivery status (i.e., at the hub, en route, or delivered), including the delivery time

- 	The key should be unique and therefore the package ID will be used as the key.
+ 	The key should be unique, therefore the package ID will be used as the key.
+  	Since the hub is located in Utah, delivery address, delivery city, and delivery zip code would be bad keys.
+This is because the this .